pluralsight/pando/packages/react/README.md

 A library of React components and hooks that help manage advanced React features like State and accessibility.

+## Contributing

+Are you planning on contributing to this package?
+Please review the [Contributing Guidelines](/CONTRIBUTING.md).

 ## What role does this package play in Pando?

 ```mermaid